-Mindfulness involves paying attention each moment to things as they are, with an open-hearted and non-judgmental attitude.
-It is the process of observing thoughts, emotions and sensations as they come and go, with an attitude of curiosity and acceptance.
+Mindfulness is the process of non-judgementally observing your thoughts, emotions and sensations as they come and go, with an attitude of curiosity and acceptance.

 Mindfulness can be developed over time with practice.
 The basic practice or ‘meditation’ involves intentionally placing your attention on the breath and observing each rise and fall.
 It is natural that your mind will wander but part of the practice is being aware of when this happens and being able to gently redirect your mind to the present and back to the breath.